 - After You have registered for your test, you will receive

 - Another email that will verify your ID document

 - A new email for payment confirmation

-- And the last email which will contain information about the day of your test
+- The last email will contain information about the day of your test

-- TOEFL: The Test Of English as a Foreign Language (TOEFL) is the most common language proficiency test in the world.
-The TOEFL test is majorly common in the US and Canada but not in the Uk.
-If you are going for an Undergraduate, MSc, MBA, a medical or law course, TOEFL is required.
+The Test of English as a Foreign Language (TOEFL) is the most common language proficiency test in the world.
+The TOEFL test is widely used in the US and Canada, but not in the UK.
+If you are going for an undergraduate, MSc, MBA, medical, or law course, TOEFL is required.

-Because of the pandemic, you can now take the TOEFL test right in the comfort of your home with the launch of the Home version of the TOEFL test.
+As a result of the pandemic, you can now take the TOEFL test right in the comfort of your home with the launch of the Home version of the TOEFL test.
 Candidates can now pick their exam date and location for their exams.
-The TOEFL exam has two formats: TOEFL IBT (internet-based test) and TOEFL paper-delivered test.
-The IBT exam is available for candidates who have access to the internet while the TOEFL paper-delivered tests are available for candidates who have no access to the IBT.
+The TOEFL exam has two formats: the TOEFL IBT (internet-based test) and the TOEFL paper-delivered test.
+The IBT exam is available for candidates who have access to the internet, while the TOEFL paper-delivered tests are available for candidates who have no access to the IBT.